SMART Permission Tickets

 • Include the Permission Ticket as subject_token with subject_token_type=https://smarthealthit.org/token-type/permission-ticket

-• Use identical value for iss and sub in client assertion (the Client ID URL)
+• When using a JWT client assertion, use identical value for iss and sub in that assertion (the Client ID URL)

 SHOULD: